-As of Q1 2014, here is the Starpoints redemption chart which shows you how many points it will take for a free standard room.
+As of Q1 2016, here is the Starpoints redemption chart, which shows you how many points it will take for a free standard room.
 The number required is quite reasonable when you consider how much it would cost in cash if you were paying for an uber-luxury Category 6 or 7 out of pocket.

-In addition to paying 100 percent with points, they also offer options for paying with a combination of points and cash (which is a very useful benefit when you're a little short on points).
+In addition to paying 100 percent with points, you can also pay with a combination of points and cash (a good way to get value out of your "leftover" points).

-Of course you might be wondering... what is a typical Category 1?
+You might be wondering... what is a typical Category 1?
 Or Category 4?
-Well here are three random examples for each tier to give you an idea of what to expect...
+Here are three random examples for each tier to give you an idea of what to expect...

-- Category 3: Four Points by Sheraton Los Angeles Westside, Aloft Silicon Valley, Sheraton Heathrow Hotel England
+- Category 3: Four Points by Sheraton Los Angeles Westside, Aloft in downtown Tallahassee, Sheraton Heathrow Hotel

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort

-Whatever the case, when you look at the number of points it takes for these rooms and compare them to the amount of money you would have to pay for them, your Starpoints can really go a long way.
+Whatever the case, when you look at the number of points it takes for these rooms and compare it to the amount of money you would have to pay for them, you'll find that your Starpoints can go a long way.

 American Express benefits

-- Extended Warranty: How often have you had a computer or TV go bad right after the warranty expired?
+- Extended Warranty: Ever had a computer or TV go bad right after the warranty expired?
 You might wish you'd bought the extended warranty the cashier tried to sell you.
-For eligible purchases on this card, however, American Express will double the original manufacturer warranties, up to one extra year.
+For eligible purchases on this card, however, American Express will double the original manufacturer warranty, up to one extra year.

-- Purchase Protection Plan: With this valuable benefit, AmEx will cover eligible purchases against accidental damage for 90 days from purchase (up to $1,000 per occurrence).
+- Purchase Protection: With this valuable benefit, AmEx will cover eligible purchases against accidental damage for 90 days from purchase (up to $1,000 per occurrence).

-- Travel Protection: AmEx is known for their exception travel services.
-On eligible purchases made with the card you receive car rental collision coverage, up to $100,000 travel accident insurance for eligible Common Carrier travel, as well as other benefits.
+- Travel Protection: AmEx is known for exceptional travel services.
+On eligible purchases made with the card, you receive secondary car rental collision coverage, up to $100,000 travel accident insurance for eligible Common Carrier travel, as well as other benefits.